joinpursuit/Pursuit-Core-iOS/units/unit04/lesson-02-uicollectionview/README.md

 ## Sizing Collection View Cells

 We can set the size of a collection view cell by conforming to a special protocol named "UICollectionViewDelegateFlowLayout".
-Flow Layout is the standard setup for collection views.
-We will see how to customize this in later lessons.
+Then you are able to calll the appropriate method.

 ```
 extension BestSellersViewController: UICollectionViewDelegateFlowLayout {